 Final grades.
 Once the grades are posted, they will become final on the last day of the following term's add/drop period, unless a student appeals the grade.
-See the Grade Report Appeals and Grade Report Appeals and Grade Report Appeals and Grade Report Appeals and Grade Report Appeals
+See the Grade Report Appeals and Grade Report sections of this Catalog for information on appealing a final grade.